-Whilst a classroom lesson is in progress, a teacher, or on some occasions a TA4, will always be present except for very brief periods - e.g. to answer a telephone or quickly deal with an emergency query.
-It is expected that a teaching assistant will be present to supervise the group during these brief absences dependent on level of need.
-For more extended, unavoidable periods, another teacher should be informed of the teacher's absence and one or two teaching assistants should be delegated to supervise the group if a teacher is not readily available.
+Whilst a classroom lesson is in progress, a Teacher, or on some occasions a TA4, will always be present except for very brief periods - e.g. to answer a telephone or quickly deal with an emergency query.
+It is expected that a Teaching Assistant will be present to supervise the group during these brief absences dependent on level of need.
+For more extended, unavoidable periods, another Teacher should be informed of the Teacher's absence and one or two Teaching Assistants should be delegated to supervise the group if a Teacher is not readily available.

-In some instances, dependent on level of pupils' need, a teaching assistant may be regularly timetabled to work with a group of children, after discussion with a teacher.
+In some instances, dependent on level of pupils' need, a Teaching Assistant may be regularly timetabled to work with a group of pupils, after discussion with a Teacher.